justinyjt/tp/docs/UserGuide.md

 ### Favouriting a specific company: `favourite` <a id="c-favourite-c"></a>

-Favourite a specific company from the list of companies
+Favourite a specific company from the list of companies.

 Format: `favourite COMPANY_INDEX`